Zaloog/kanban-python/README.md

 Adjusting the settings can also be done directly by using the command `kanban configure`:
 ![kanban](https://raw.githubusercontent.com/Zaloog/kanban-python/main/images/image_kanban.PNG)

-Use `Ctrl-C` to exit the application at any time. :warning: If you exit in the middle of creating/updating a task, or changing settings, your progress wont be saved.
+Use `Ctrl-C` or `Ctrl-D` to exit the application at any time. :warning: If you exit in the middle of creating/updating a task, or changing settings, your progress wont be saved.

 ### Automatic Task Creation